Overview

 First two months

-During the first two months of the fellowship, you will attend the Clinical Neurophysiology Introductory Course at Mayo Clinic in Jacksonville.
+During the first two months of the fellowship, you will attend the Clinical Neurophysiology Introductory Course at Mayo Clinic in Florida.
 This is a formal didactic program covering the anatomy, physiology, pathophysiology, pathology and clinical neurophysiological features of a disease, combined with training in basic EMG methodologies.
 You will be tested in these areas before advancing to clinical studies on patients.

 All faculty have appointments in the Mayo Clinic School of Graduate Medical Education.
 Adult and pediatric outpatient care on the neuromuscular service and in the Muscular Dystrophy Association Clinic is scheduled in conjunction with neurophysiology laboratory time to permit you to perform studies on your own patients.
 Outpatient experience in the epilepsy clinic also is available.
 The fellowship additionally offers the opportunity to rotate on the movement disorders service for training in botulinum toxin injections.
-You may concentrate training in specific areas (e.g., EMG vs. EEG; adult vs. pediatric) within broad guidelines of the curriculum.

 With faculty guidance, you will advance from basic EMG and nerve conductions in common disorders, to increasingly independent examinations of more complicated neuromuscular problems.
-A similar training approach is taken in EEG, autonomic studies, and movement disorders evaluations.

 Research